-Title/Key/Tempo/Embellish will open the Main Settings dialog.
+Main Song Settings (Title/Key/Tempo/Embellish) (command+K) will open the Main Settings dialog.
 This dialog offers you the option to set the title, key, and chorus begin/end, etc. These settings are usually entered on the main screen.

 Song Form Begins at shows the bar number for the start of the chorus.
-Choose this command to set a new beginning for the chorus by clicking on the bar in the Chord Sheet.
+Choose this command or command+B to set a new beginning for the chorus by clicking on the bar in the Chord Sheet.

 Song Form Ends after shows the current bar setting for the end of the chorus.
-Use this command to set a new ending for the chorus by clicking on the bar in the Chord Sheet.
+Use this command or press command+E to set a new ending for the chorus by clicking on the bar in the Chord Sheet.

-Total Choruses shows the number of choruses for the song, click to change.
+Total Choruses shows the number of choruses for the song.
+Select this menu item or press command+L to change it..